Doctoral Spring School 2019

-Throughout the five-day intensive doctorate school, the attendees will have the opportunity to participate in different workshops and seminars.
+Throughout the six-day intensive doctorate school, the attendees will have the opportunity to participate in different workshops and seminars.
 These include daily movement practice, performance experimentation, creative writing and map making workshops led by an international group of researchers and artists.
-This year the event will take place in the new Maison de la création et de l’innovation (MACI) our new building on the University of Grenoble Alps main campus and well surrounding sites in the alps.
+This year the event will take place in the new Maison de la création et de l’innovation (MACI) our new building on the University of Grenoble Alps main campus and as well as in surrounding sites.
 Our new facility has specialized spaces for making and documenting practice based research and aims to support the ways in which the arts, humanities and the social sciences produce research in terms of process and product.

 For further information, please contact: email@example.com

 Anne-Laure Amilhat Szary (geographer, PACTE, UGA), Elizabeth Claire (historian, EHESS, CNRS), Anne Dalmasso (historian, LARHRA, UGA), Andrea Giomi (post doctorate, musician, Performance Laboratory, UGA), Laurent Gagnol (geographer, Université d’Artois), Catherine Hänni (biologist, LECA,CNRS, UGA), Jen Harvie (Theatre and performance, Queen Mary University of London), Inge Linder-Gaillard (art and architecture historian, École Supérieure d’Art et de Design, Grenoble),Lionel Reveret (technologies et services de l’information, INRIA), Gretchen Schiller (choreographer, Litt&Arts, UGA), Jean-Paul Thibaud (sociologist, UMR AAU/ Cresson, ENSAG)